 Bucket list goals are the ones that you want to check off to be able to say yep, I’ve done that.
 Not always travel-related, but things you want to achieve nonetheless.

-And habit style goals are the habits that you are trying to develop.
-But you might be struggling to make any progress with.
+Habit style goals are the habits that you are trying to develop.
+But you might be struggling to make any progress.

 Bucket List Goals